hjalmare/dstr/README.md

 > README.md
 ```

-Now we want the md5 of the filename, we can get that by piping the filenime through the `md5sum` program
+Now we want the md5 of the filename, we can get that by piping the filename through the `md5sum` program

 ```
 ls -ld * | dstr "[... a].filter(a.endsWith('.md')) a a.pipe('md5sum')"